Exploding in popularity over the past few decades, designer dog breeds have changed the landscape of dog ownership.

 How Much Exercise Does The Sharberian Husky Need?

-The Sharberian Husky is an extremely active and playful breed which requires an ample amount of activity and exercise to keep it physically fit.
+The Sharberian Husky is an extremely active and playful breed that requires an ample amount of activity and exercise to keep it physically fit.

 It is best to take the animal for long walks, however, if your dog has a short-nose shape of the Shar-Pei it can cause breathing problems.